sainiritika/ritikarepo/README.md

 # ritikarepo
-This is my practie repo
+This is my practice repo